 Under the Hood

-The Golf family of engines includes an all-new turbocharged gasoline 4-cylinder in 1.8-liter and 2.0-liter displacements.
+Golf engines include a turbocharged gasoline 4-cylinder in 1.8-liter and 2.0-liter displacements.
 The 1.8-liter engine is available with a 5-speed manual or 6-speed automatic transmission, while the GTI's 2.0-liter comes with a 6-speed manual transmission or, optionally, the 6-speed DSG automatic.
-The 292-horsepower 2.0-liter Golf R has all-wheel drive and is launching with the DSG.
-A manual transmission will arrive a few months after launch, debuting in 2016 models.
-Also new is the 2.0-liter turbocharged diesel on the Golf TDI.
-Like the Golf GTI, the diesel-powered Golf is paired with a 6-speed manual or the optional DSG automatic transmission.
-All engines feature cast-iron blocks with five main bearings and aluminum heads.
+The 292-horsepower 2.0-liter Golf R has all-wheel drive and new for 2016 a 6-speed manual along with an available DSG.
+The diesel-powered Golf is paired with a 6-speed manual or the optional DSG automatic transmission.
 Unleaded regular is recommended on the 1.8-liter TSI, while the 2.0-liter GTI and R require premium fuel.
 The e-Golf uses an electric motor and has an estimated range of 83 miles.
-It can recharged in about four hours on a 240-volt outlet and is compatible with DC fast-charging stations.
+It can recharge in about four hours on a 240-volt outlet and is compatible with DC fast-charging stations.

 170 horsepower @ 4,500 rpm